h-gear/revolution/scripts/5_deployment/Readme.md

-# This folder contains code for model deployment
+# This folder contains code for the geographical analysis, i.e. geocoding of the founders online letters.
+In addition, code is provided to
+ make an animated wordcloud, to be used as an alternative to shico.